webot-solve/indigenousplantgo-app/README.md

 Change `const stage = "development"` to `const stage = "staging"`

 **Google API Key**
-Although the `react-native-maps` [install documentation](https://github.com/react-native-maps/react-native-maps/blob/master/docs/installation.md) specifies that we must include the Google API Key, we did not include the API key in `AppDelegate.m`(iOS) or in `AndroidManifest.xml`(Android). [stack exchange](https://gamedev.stackexchange.com/questions/131626/how-do-i-create-a-closed-beta-on-google-play)
+Although the `react-native-maps` [install documentation](https://github.com/react-native-maps/react-native-maps/blob/master/docs/installation.md) specifies that we must include the Google API Key, we did not include the API key in `AppDelegate.m`(iOS) or in `AndroidManifest.xml`(Android).

 The maps still renders, and functions as expected, although we are not sure why.
 Perhaps this is because we aren't requesting extensive Google Maps data.